frank-ceballos/frank-blog/content/posts/01CoronaTexas/index.md

 The information on this page is updated every morning.

 **Definitions**:
-* A **confirm case** is defined as a patient that has tested positive for coronavirus.
+* A **confirmed case** is defined as a patient that has tested positive for coronavirus.
-Only cases that have been reported by federal, state, territorial or local government agency are considered.
+Only cases that have been reported by federal, state, territorial or local government agencies are considered.

 {{< buymeacoffee "" >}}